Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 ngrok http 9000 -subdomain=your_domain
 ```

-> Note in this case Ngrok will divert the Nexmo webhooks you specified when you created your Nexmo application to `localhost:9000`.
+> **NOTE:** in this case Ngrok will divert the Nexmo webhooks you specified when you created your Nexmo application to `localhost:9000`.

 ## Run your webhook server

-You need to get your webhook server up and running so that webhooks are acknowledge, and details of sent messages can be logged.
-This would look like the following:
+You need to get your webhook server up and running so that webhooks are acknowledged, and details of sent messages can be logged.
+Your webhook server would be similar to the following:

 ``` python
 from flask import Flask, request, jsonify